Aleppo Room: Tempera technique combined with pastiglia

-Compared to the lacquer technique on frames and panels, the cornice and horizontal in-fills are painted in a tempera technique.
+Compared to the lacquer technique on frames and panels, the cornice and horizontal infills are painted in a tempera technique.
 The ground on both elements is made of gypsum in a proteinaceous binding medium.
 The ground is very thick on areas that are gilded.
 On the horizontal in-fills with inscriptions the letters were accented in a pastiglia technique, which is composed of gypsum, white lead and cinnabar in a proteinaceous binding medium.
 The Arabic word for this technique is al-‘adjami.
 Then gold leaf was applied and the entire panel was varnished with oil-copal lacquer as a final step.
 In these horizontal in-fills can be found the only traces of overpainting with smalt on the letters.

 Transparent coatings on the doors

 It has to be imagined that the doors were created in a much more elaborate and splendid manner than they appear today.
 It is possible that they were lacquered in the workshop of the carpenters.
-They used two different types of translucent lacquer: shellac for the in-fills, while the frames and profiles were varnished with an oil-copal lacquer.
+They used two different types of translucent lacquer: shellac for the infills, while the frames and profiles were varnished with an oil-copal lacquer.
 Moreover, the iron fittings of the doors were decorated with tin leaf covered with a so-called gold lacquer.
 All of this together might have led to a more appropriate decoration within the room: the varied and glossy surface must have emphasized the splendour of the room.

-The current situation of the Aleppo Room
+The room today

 According to the director of the Museum of Islamic Art, the room became a symbolic home for Syrians in Germany.
 "One can see from all the inscriptions and pictures that an environment has been created here in which people of different faiths can find themselves," said Stefan Weber.
 An Islamic scholar, Weber is the director of the Museum of Islamic Art in Berlin, where the Aleppo Room can be admired.
 "Many Syrians have come to us.
 For us it is important to say: 'These objects are here and this is your symbolic home in Germany, if you want."